Joseph Mpande

-Joseph Mpande Mbolimbo (born 12 March 1994) is a Ugandan professional footballer who plays as a forward for V.League 1 club PVF-CAND and the Uganda national team.
+Joseph Mpande Mbolimbo (born 12 March 1994) is a Ugandan professional footballer who plays as a midfielder for V.League 1 club Haiphong and the Uganda national team.

 Club career

 After leaving Myanmar Premier League, Mpande moved to V.League 1 and play for Haiphong, where he made more than 100 appearances for the team.
 In July 2024, he signed for V.League 1 fellow Thep Xanh Nam Dinh.

+After leaving PVF-CAND, Mpande returned to Haiphong in September 2026.

 International career

 In January 2014, coach Milutin Sredojević had included Mpande to Uganda national team's squad for the 2014 African Nations Championship.
 The team placed third in the group stage of the competition after beating Burkina Faso, drawing with Zimbabwe and losing to Morocco.

 On 29 August 2025, Mpande got called up for the Uganda national team after 11 years.